 “A set of praying hands between my grandma’s initials—she died when I was real young—and my mom’s initials.
 I put shit on my body that means something to me.”

 When did basketball players start getting tattoos?

-It all started with one tattoo, if you got one it was usually covered up, and then eventually players were getting tattoos in which everyone could see.
-Some players would get more and more and by the time you know it they had tattoos on different parts of their body.
-I don’t have any tattoos but I am told that once you get one tattoo you can get addicted and want more.
+It all started with one tattoo, if you had one it was usually covered up, and then eventually players were getting tattoos in which everyone could see.
+Some players would get more and more and before you know it their arms were covered.
+I don’t have any tattoos but I am told that once you get one tattoo, it can be addicting leading to more.

-The full sleeves are happening more so and there were no prior tattoos on one’s arm.
+The full sleeves are happening more so even without prior tattoos on one’s arm.
 They get it all done in a couple of sittings.
 These things are not cheap also, you have something drawn on your skin for the rest of your life and it staying there so I would imagine you would pay good money for a good artist.

 Terrible NBA Tattoos

 I remember being a huge New Jersey Nets fan and seeing Jefferson’s tattoo it was awful.
 It looks like I am doodling in my workbook in class when I am not listening to the teacher.

 Kenyan Martin has the lips of his ex-girlfriend Trina a female hip hop artist he was dating for some time on the back of his neck, which I don’t think was that bad until he tried to cover it with what looks like a crown after they broke up.

 Chris Anderson’s “Free Bird” on his neck is colorful and awful at the same time.
 I am really curious about what this will look like when he’s in his 60s.
 Probably like a melted pack of skittles on his neck.